 Who has left I’m a Celebrity 2022 so far?

-Babatunde Aleshe has become the fifth person to be voted off of I’m a Celebrity.
+Chris Moyles has become the sixth person to be voted off of I’m a Celebrity.

 Before them, Coronation Street star Sue Cleaver, broadcaster Charlene White and A Place in the Sun presenter Scarlette Douglas were sent home.

+“Matt Hancock, I have major issues with.
+Matt?
+Less issues,” said Moyles.

+Asked how he fared coping with the politician’s controversial entry to the series, Moyles said he “really struggled with it, to be fair”.

-Boy George had spoken in his exit interview about his feelings regarding Matt Hancock’s presence in the camp.
+Boy George had also spoken in his exit interview about his feelings regarding Hancock’s presence in the camp.

+When Aleshe left, he told Ant and Dec that he “needed” his “freedom”.
+He also said he hoped Hollyoaks star Owen Warner would win the show.

 When actor Sue Cleaver left, she sang the praises of her “jungle husband” Mike Tindall and expressed her desire for Lioness football star Jill Scott to win the competition during her exit interview with Ant and Dec.